Welcome to Power Packs Project!

 “They’ve been extremely well received,” said Kim McDevitt, executive director of the Power Packs Project.

 Moreover, “the city is very supportive of our initiative to bring awareness to hunger in Lancaster County,” she said.

 The Power Packs nonprofit provides recipes and ingredients for healthy meals over weekends to low-income families, helping them to keep their children well-fed and ready to learn during the week.

 Aided by more than 350 volunteers, it serves more then 1,900 area families, McDevitt said.

 The 15-foot by 30-foot banners are part of Power Packs’ “Power Up Kids” publicity campaign, which aims to increase awareness of the issues of hunger and food insecurity.

-As part of it, Power Packs will host the SNAP Challenge next month, inviting “key leaders in the community” to buy food based on the small budget provided under the federal Supplemental Nutrition Assistance Program.
+As part of it, Power Packs will host the SNAP Challenge this year, inviting “key leaders in the community” to buy food based on the small budget provided under the federal Supplemental Nutrition Assistance Program.